TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizationModes/Index.rst

 - The settings are based on a page where:

-  - none of the :ref:`Localization Setting checkboxes <basic-setup-localization-overview>` are set (meaning that neither default language, nor non-existing alternative languages are blocked)
+  - none of the :ref:`Localization Setting checkboxes <localization-overview>` are set (meaning that neither default language, nor non-existing alternative languages are blocked)